 How to connect one, two or more monitors to your laptop, including USB Type-C

-While most of us will be opting for a day-to-day device in the form of a 2-in-1 convertible or notebook, often these compact and portable devices won’t cut it.
-There are certainly times that we’ll require the services of a much larger and more sophisticated display with a smoother refresh rate, brighter colours or a much sharper display - depending on the task at hand.
+While most of us will be opting for a day-to-day device in the form of a 2-in-1 convertible or notebook, there are times when knowing how to connect to an external monitor using USB C or similar, will come in handy.
+This is especially true if require the services of a much larger and more sophisticated display with a smoother refresh rate, brighter colours, or a much sharper output.

-Thankfully, connecting your device to an external display (or even in some cases four) can give you the best of both worlds - with maximum portability and the best possible visual experience to boot.
+Thankfully, connecting your device using to an external display can give you the best of both worlds - with maximum portability and the best possible visual experience to boot.
 The benefits of doing so can be immense, allowing you to organise your workflow and tasks in ways you couldn’t imagine doing so before.
-For example, you can kee your Slack or Teams window open on one display while having your inbox open on another window beside a report you’re reading.
-You could even have a document open in full on one display, alongside your source material on another.
-Multiple monitors are particularly popular with programmers and coders, as they're great for having your code side-by-side with the app that you're working on.

 Before we talk about how to make the most of using several displays through your operating system, we should first touch on the wiring you’ll need to get yourself set up.
 The five main types of connectivity options in 2021 include VGA, DVI, HDMI, DisplayPort and USB-C.